Can't Rush Greatness: Critical reception

 Can't Rush Greatness was met with "generally favorable reviews" according to review aggregator Metacritic, receiving a score of 72 out of 100 based on ten critic reviews.

 Joe Simpson of Clash wrote, "Central Cee does an excellent job at positioning himself as an artist without borders, in addition to positioning himself as a homegrown rapper with countless nods to his roots and his heritage."
 Rosain O'Connor of The Independent stated that "Can't Rush Greatness is a bold statement, yes, but one that Central Cee does, by and large, live up to."
 Kyann-Sian Matthews of NME wrote, "Central Cee could easily remain hidden behind his signature mystique, but instead tells the story of a boy turned man all while on the world's stage.
 No smoke and mirrors, the album is authentically Cench every step of the way."
 Alexis Petridis of The Guardian stated that "there's very little about Can't Rush Greatness that suggests it's likely to dent Central Cee's remarkable progress."

-Ammar Kalia of The Observer wrote that on the album, Cench "taps into that hit-making sensibility but struggles to maintain momentum across 17 tracks".
+Ammar Kalia of The Observer wrote that on the album, Cee "taps into that hit-making sensibility but struggles to maintain momentum across 17 tracks".
 Will Hodgkinson of The Times said that "you can’t help but enjoy Caesar-Su's lyrical artistry, not least because he's smart enough to see through his hype."